MachineLemonade/docs/v0.10/running-jobs-and-scaling.md

 Generally speaking, we recommend the local executor for any "dev" environments and the Celery and Kubernetes executors for any "production" environments.

-The local executor will execute your dags in the same pod as the scheduler.
-If you are only running a few light tasks a day that don't use much memory, you might be able to get away with just the local executor.
-As you scale up the number of tasks or the resources your workflows require, we recommend moving over to Celery and Kubernetes.
+The local executor will execute your DAGs in the same pod as the scheduler.
+If you are only running a few light tasks a day that don't use much memory, it may give you what you need to run your DAGs successfully.
+As you scale up the number of tasks or the resources your workflows require, we recommend moving over to Celery or Kubernetes.

 **Regardless of which executor you are using, each task will run in a temporary container.
 No tasks will have access to the any locally stored file created by a separate task.**

-## Scaling the Scheduler and Webserver.
+## Scaling the Scheduler and Webserver

 If you are seeing delays in tasks being scheduled (check the Gantt Chart), it's usually time to scale up your scheduler.
 You can also receive email alerts when your scheduler is underprovisioned (more on this in the Alerting section).